gavazzc/RI_Industry_Kit/README.md

 - /publishTest : publishes a test data.
 The published data is stored into inspection_id folder if an inspection has been started before.
 - /publishImageTest : publishes an image test data.
 Path to a sample image is sent to Machine Learning Inference component and the result of it stored in the inspection_id folder if an inspection has been started before.

-#### Security of the endpoint

-This local API is accessible by any device in the same network.
-Therefore, in the production it needs to be secured.
-The endpoint is run by using gunicorn.
-The best way would be to use two-way TLS where both server and client verifies each other's certificates.
-The REST API is run in Greengrass.
-The local Greengrass IoT Thing certificate can be used for server side certificate purposes.
-I this specific implementation a self-signed certificate is provided.

-##### Two-way-TLS authentication sample

-The following command can be used to initate a gunicorn server which uses two way TLS authentication :

-`gunicorn -w 4 -k uvicorn.workers.UvicornWorker --log-level warning --cert-reqs 1 --keyfile domain.key --certfile domain.crt --ca-certs twoway.crt example:app`

-And the client can authenticate to the server by using client side certificates :

-`curl -vk --key twoway.key --cert twoway.crt https://127.0.0.1:8000`

-The security can be improved further by checking the Certificate Authority that has signed the certificates.

 ### DJI Onboard SDK